ceciliacloud/LitmusChaos-on-Amazon-EKS/README.md

 $ eksctl create cluster -f cluster.yaml
 ```

-Be sure to replace the **${ }** with the corresponding information.

-Now take a moment and relax.
+Now take a moment to sit back and relax.
 Your brand new cluster awaits!
 Please be patient, this may take several minutes.

 ![](./images/create2.png)